 A total of 120 semester hours is required.
-Thirty-nine hours must be in upper-division courses.
-At least 60 hours, including 24 hours of upper-division coursework, must be completed in residence at the University.
+Thirty-six hours must be in upper-division courses.
+At least sixty hours, including twenty-one hours of upper-division coursework, must be completed in residence at the University; at least twenty-four of the last thirty hours must be completed in residence at the University.
 Provided residence rules are met, credit may be earned by examination, by extension, by correspondence (up to 30 percent of the hours required for the degree), or, with the approval of the dean, by work transferred from another institution.
-Up to 16 semester hours of classroom and/or correspondence coursework may be taken on the pass/fail basis; this coursework may be counted only as electives.
+Up to sixteen semester hours of classroom and/or correspondence coursework may be taken on the pass/fail basis; this coursework may be counted only as electives.

-All students must complete the University’s Core Curriculum.
-In the process of fulfilling the core curriculum and other degree requirements, all students are expected to complete the Skills and Experience flags:
+All students must complete the University’s Core Curriculum .
+In the process of fulfilling the core curriculum and other degree requirements, all students are expected to complete courses with content in the following four areas:

 The specific requirements for the Bachelor of Arts, Plan I, consist of prescribed work, major and minor requirements, and electives.
 In some cases, a course that fulfills one of these requirements may also be counted toward the core curriculum; these courses are identified below.

 Courses in the major and minor may also be used to fulfill prescribed work requirements unless expressly prohibited.
 A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work area; the only exception to this rule is that a course that fulfills one requirement may also be used to fulfill a flag requirement.